ShristiBisht/Interview-Prep/Java.md

 that make concurrency correct.
 5. [`volatile`: What It Guarantees and What It Does Not](#5-volatile-what-it-guarantees-and-what-it-does-not) - Visibility/ordering via barriers, why "count++" is still broken, double-checked locking.
 6. [`synchronized`, Monitors, and Lock States](#6-synchronized-monitors-and-lock-states) - Monitor enter/exit, mutual exclusion + visibility + reentrancy, and lock-object pitfalls.
-7. [`ReentrantLock`, ReadWriteLock, StampedLock](#7-reentrantlock-readwritelock-stampedlock) - When to leave 'synchronized for timeouts, fairness, read/ write, or optimistic reads.
+7. [`ReentrantLock`, ReadWriteLock, StampedLock](#7-reentrantlock-readwritelock-stampedlock) - When to leave `synchronized` for timeouts, fairness, read/ write, or optimistic reads.
-8. [`final` Fields and Safe Publication](#8-final-fields-and-safe-publication) - The "Final' -field guarantee, 'this -escape bugs, and how to publish objects safely.
+8. [`final` Fields and Safe Publication](#8-final-fields-and-safe-publication) - The `final` -field guarantee, `this` -escape bugs, and how to publish objects safely.
 9. [Escape Analysis, Stack Allocation, and JIT Effects](#9-escape-analysis-stack-allocation-and-jit-effects) - Scalar replacement, lock elision, and why naive benchmarks measure nothing.
 10. [Garbage Collection Fundamentals](#10-garbage-collection-fundamentals) - Generational model, minor/major GC, stop-the-world, and the metrics that predict health.
 11. [G1 GC Deep Dive](#11-g1-gc-deep-dive) - Region-based "Garbage First", pause-time goals, humongous-object pitfalls, key flags.